-there is absolutely no cost to area schools for these programs.
-We have done this since May 2002 and have done 129 programs for 40,000 students in northern Illinois since then.
-Founding in 1994 and incorporated in 1995, we are celebrating our 20th year of existence.
-We are also the 2014 recipient of the Blues Foundation Keeping the Blues Alive Award for Foundation Affiliates!
+Crossroads Blues Society, or CBS for short, is a 501(c)3 non-profit organization that primarily raises funds in order to host Blues In The Schools Programs in the greater Rockford area of northern Illinois.
+These programs are fully funded by CBS and there is absolutely no cost to area schools for these programs.
+We have done this since May 2002 and have done 180 programs for 50,330 students in northern Illinois since then.
+Founded in 1994 and incorporated shortly thereafter, we are getting ready to start our 23rd year of existence.
+We were the 2014 recipient of the Blues Foundation Keeping the Blues Alive Award for Foundation Affiliates!
 We were also inducted in to the Chicago Blues Hall of Fame in 2014.

-companies and other blues industry organizations.
-It is published in full color electronically (up to 24 pages) and in black and white as a 12 page hard copy.
+Crossroads also publishes a bi-monthly newsletter with articles, music reviews and other related information.
+It is published and distributed to our members, record companies and other blues industry organizations.
+It is published in full color electronically (often 32 pages and sometimes more) and in black and white as a 12 page hard copy.
 Each issue usually contains at least two dozen reviews of recently released CDs, DVDs and books.

 to read about our upcoming events.
 Our BITS page and other links pages here can give you information and access to our programs and web sites.